siemens/tstomp/README.md

 	tStomp_instance disconnect -> force = 0
 	tStomp_instance disconnect 1 -> force = 1

+## First Heart Beat Implementation
+A first step towards Stomp 1.2 compatibility is the implementation of heart beat messages.
+With tStomp is possible to ask the server for sending heart beats.
+About all heartBeatExpected ms the script heartBeatScript will be called.
+If the connection get's lost, a reconnection is triggered.

+	tStomp_instance connect {puts "CONNECTED"} -heartBeatScript {puts "heart beat isConnected=[tStomp_instance getIsConnected]"}  -heartBeatExpected 1000

+## Error Handling
 tStomp has 4 errors implemented:

 * alreadyConnected: thrown if connect is called while already connected
 * notConnected: thrown if trying to disconnect, send or unsubscribe while not connected
 * wrongArgs: thrown if a method is called with wrong arguments
 * notSubscribedToGivenDestination: thrown if trying to unsubscribe from a destination while not subscribed

+## API
 ```
 	class tStomp
 		constructor {stompUrl}